collective-soundworks/soundworks/README.md

 To create the performance, we have to write our own module `MyPerformance`.
 For this, we simply extend the `Performance` server and client classes.

-In the constructor, we keep the `options` argument from the base class, and we also pass in the `loader` module since we'll have to access the `audioBuffers` attribute to play the file in the performance.
+In the constructor, we keep the `options` argument from the base class, and we also pass in the `loader` module since we’ll have to access the `audioBuffers` attribute to play the file in the performance.

 ```javascript
 class MyPerformance extends clientSide.Performance {